 A) Presiding Officer

-The presiding officer for ACAPT meetings shall be the vice-president of the ACAPT.
+The presiding officer for the ACAPT Annual Meeting shall be the vice-president of the ACAPT.
 The ACAPT secretary shall record the actions of the meeting and prepare the minutes.

 B) Committee to Approve the Minutes

 The ACAPT board of directors shall appoint a committee to approve the ACAPT meeting minutes.
 The committee to approve the minutes shall consist of two board members and one member at large.
 The committee shall be appointed in advance of the annual meeting and complete their work no later than 45 days after the annual meeting.